RoanH/KeysPerSecond/README.md

 **Ctrl + Y**: Shows / hides the GUI.<br>
 **Ctrl + T**: Pauses / resumes the counter.

+You can also move the program using the arrow keys this makes pixel perfect positioning possible :D .

 Well I hope some of you find this program usefull and/or will use it for your streams (I would love to see that happen  :) ).
 And if you find any bugs feel free to report them.